Dango Ouattara: Bournemouth

 On 19 January 2023, Ouattara joined Premier League side Bournemouth, signing a contract until 2028.
 He made his debut for the club two days later on 21 January 2023, in a 1–1 draw against Nottingham Forest.
 He scored his first goal for the Cherries on 15 April 2023, a 95th-minute winner in a 3–2 away victory at Tottenham Hotspur.

 On 25 January 2025, Ouattara scored his first professional hat-trick in a 5–0 win over Nottingham Forest in the Premier League.

 Brentford

 On 16 August 2025, Ouattara joined fellow Premier League side Brentford on a five-year contract, with the option of a further year.
 He signed for a club record fee for Brentford, in a deal worth up to £42.5 million.
 On 23 August 2025, he scored on his debut for the club in a 1–0 win against Aston Villa.

 International career

-Ouattara made his professional debut with the Burkina Faso national team in a 0–0 friendly tie with Mauritania on 30 December 2021.
-He scored his first goal for Burkina Faso in their 2021 Africa Cup of Nations quarter-final win against Tunisia.
+Ouattara received his first call-up to the Burkina Faso national team in November 2021 under Kamou Malo, although he did not feature in the 2022 FIFA World Cup qualification matches.

+Pre-selected for the 2021 Africa Cup of Nations the following December, he made his senior international debut on 30 December 2021 in a goalless friendly draw against Mauritania.
+Ouattara scored his first international goal a few days later in a 3–0 victory over Gabon.

+At the 2021 Africa Cup of Nations in Cameroon, he scored a decisive goal in the semi-final against Tunisia, securing a 1–0 win.
+Starting from his own half, he held off challenges from Oussama Haddadi and Dylan Bronn before scoring the only goal of the match.
+He was later sent off in the 83rd minute.

+On 20 December 2023, he was included in the 27-player Burkina Faso squad selected by Hubert Velud for the 2023 Africa Cup of Nations.